aristanetworks/chef-eos/README.md

 # Contributing

 Community contributions are welcome.
 Please ensure all pull-requests include spec tests.
+See [CONTRIBUTING](CONTRIBUTING.md) for more detail.

 # Authors & Support